Create a direct deal

 3. Go to Private Market > Deals.

-4. Click the Create Deal A private auction that allows publishers to offer specific inventory directly to selected buyers identified by a deal ID.
+4. Click the CREATE DEALClosed A private auction that allows media owners to offer specific inventory directly to selected buyers identified by a deal ID.
 Terms are negotiated and are agreed upon before the auction occurs. drop-down list and select Direct.

 Note: Setting a deal priority of 1-10 allows you to prioritize the deals that you've created, and specify the ones you prefer to win.
 For example, if you prefer this deal to win over another deal you've created, set the priority of this deal to 10 and the priority of the other deal to a lower number.
 This priority does not impact the deal priority in your ad server (such as Google Ad Manager).